wnfs-wg/rs-wnfs/README.md

 - **The WebAssembly Toolchain**

-  If yous are interested in compiling the project for WebAssembly, you can follow the instructions below.
+  If you are interested in compiling the project for WebAssembly, you can follow the instructions below.

   <details>
     <summary>Read more</summary>